isRuslan/shellby/README.md

 ## Credits

-You can can run series sell commands due to this people:
+You can can run series shell commands due to this people:

 <table>
 <thead>